 }; Primitive OCaml datatypes include aggregate types in the form of tuples and lists.
-Other aggregate types are built using module functors[10].
+Other aggregate types are built using module functors[16].
 Low level Lambda untyped constructors of the form provides enough flexibility to encode source higher kinded types.
 This shouldn't surprise because the Lambda language consists of s-expressions.
-The field operation allows to address a Block value; the expressions (field 0 x) and (field 1 x) are equivalent to the Lisp primitives (car x) and (cdr x) respectively.
+The field operation allows to address a Block value; the expressions (field 0 x) and (field 1 x) are equivalent to the Lisp primitives (car x) and (cdr x) respectively. (field 0 x) = 1 blocks.
+In the prototype we call this "view" into the value of a datatype the accessor a.